andreterceiro/dio-ai--applications-of-ia-in-the-current-world/README.md

 ### Learning by reinforcement

 In this model the model learn based on a reward or punishment, feedback it receives for each answer.

+## Computer vision

+Is related to the capacity of an algorithm detect a specific thing in an image or a video.